mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. Making packages properly external - benefit low, current version is effectively frozen this way which is actually good for us.
    1. ANN
    2. GSoap ?
-1. Back-port changes from QTIPlot to MantidPlot - 2 man days to produce a shopping list of functionality, benefits and estimates
-5. gcov (done on `Framework`)
 1. Enforcing the [C++ coding standards](http://www.mantidproject.org/C%2B%2B_Coding_Standards) (on Framework) [#12625](http://github.com/mantidproject/mantid/issues/12625)
    1. Editing actual variable and class names - investigate the discrepancy of our code with that in [C++ coding standards](http://www.mantidproject.org/C%2B%2B_Coding_Standards) and not covered by `clang-format`, max 1 days effort
 1. Add `f2py` code to the builds - this is an ongoing process, only complex items remain (translating fortran to python and effectively support as python)